gmineo/MovieLens-Rating-Prediction-Project/README.md

 # MovieLens-Rating-Prediction-Project
 Final Project - HarvardX: PH125.9x Capstone Course

-Movie Recommendation: Developing an algorithm to predict user ratings of movies
+Movie Recommendation System: algorithm to predict user ratings of movies

-In this project we develop a machine learning algorithm that predicts movie ratings based on the MovieLens dataset.
+In this project we have developed a machine learning algorithm that predicts movie ratings based on the MovieLens dataset.
-Please see the project report written in RMarkdown for a thorough look at the project.

 This repository contains: